 You can execute keyword tests in any of the following ways:

-You can run the test as a test item of your project.
+You can run the test as your project’s test item.

 You can run the test from the Project Explorer panel.